-Here is an example.
 This is a fishing “fanny pack” tote bag.

 Switch to a “Denim” needle.
 I find that the Schmetz brand is typically easy to find.
 Be sure to use the correct needle for your brand of machine.
 I like the denim needle because it is stronger than a regular sized needle.